saveenr/usql-tutorial/ch03-declare-parameters.md

-# DECLARE Parameters
+# Parameters

-The DECLARE statement allows us to define parameters to store values for things that aren't RowSets.
+The `DECLARE` statement allows us to define parameters to store values for things that aren't RowSets.

 We'll start with this snippet